 Undergoing an arrest can be a stressful matter for all who are involved, be it the person in question, a friend or family member.
 If it’s your first encounter, navigating through the legalities of the situation can be confusing with questions arising such as when can someone post bail?
 Time and compliance are usually of the essence for legal matters, so it’s important to know what you’re capable of doing in order to avoid extending the matter further.
-When you need to post bail in Athens, GA there are some things you should keep in mind.
+When you need to post bail in Jefferson, GA there are some things you should keep in mind.

 How does it work when you post bail? and What happens after you post bail?